 Caregivers Have Limited Time for Extra-Curricular Activities

 I used to feel that I could do almost anything I needed to do.
 I had a lot of self-confidence at one point in my life – “Give me a problem, and I would find a way to solve it” was my motto.
-However, that changed after becoming a full-time caregiver and tried balancing work, The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More, and home.
+However, that changed after becoming a full-time caregiver and tried balancing work, family, and home.
 Carrying the weight of being “all-things-to-all-people” came with a price.
 It often meant making a lot of personal sacrifices in spending long hours single-handedly solving problems.
 I lost friendships, the respect of people with whom I worked, lack of understanding by many who saw me as distant and unfriendly rather than exhausted with no time to interact.

 Struggle with Time Management